 Handling multiple people at the same time is messy.

-ROI is low comparing to the other options.
+ROI is low compared to the other options.

 Even though Datahut was able to get a few leads ( some pretty good ones ), we found it very inefficient for a SaaS / DaaS startup.
 The time we spent on the chat does not give us a very good ROI.
 These type of chat apps are good for customer support and B2C sales, not B2B sales/lead gen.

-How the choice of the chat app affected the sales process?
+How does the choice of the chat app affect the sales process?

-As a salesperson, one look for only qualified leads.
-In case of a chat app, a salesperson chats with everyone to first qualify them.
-This has a huge impact on the sales process as and one end up wasting a lot of time qualifying the leads.
+As a salesperson, one looks for only qualified leads.
+In the case of a chat app, a salesperson chats with everyone to first qualify them.
+This has a huge impact on the sales process as one ends up wasting a lot of time qualifying the leads.
 Preparing proposals to unqualified leads is the worst way a salesperson can waste his/her time.